Joao4569/farm_fresh/README.md

 8. After testing if all images were displaying after having been moved to AWS, I found that non of the images were displaying.
 I **RESOLVED** this by fixing all the image source URL's by using newly setup media url instead of the normal `/media/` file path used in gitpod throughout production.

 9. While deploying to Heroku I found an error with the deployment, the standard Heroku Python runtime version is not compatible with the setup of this application.
 I **RESOLVED** this by creating a `runtime.txt` file containing a runtime Python version to be used by Heroku.
 The source of this solution is listed in the Credits [content](#content) section of this document.

+10. While testing deployment for mobile devices I found 2 minor bugs, the first was a naming convention that I forgot to change while building and the other I found when trying to access the shopping cart.
+I recieved a 500 error (Internal server error) and managed to trace it bag to either views.py, urls.py or in cart.html file for the checkout app.
+While checking cart.html for errors, I realised that when creating the new includes for this page, that I had made an error with one of the includes names.
+This is now **RESOLVED**.

 ## Unfixed Bugs